 Roswell Park Researchers: Smoke-Free Air May Reduce Risk For Breast Cancer

-BUFFALO, NY — Smoke-free homes and workplaces are linked to reductions in breast-cancer incidence and mortality rates, according to researchers at Roswell Park Cancer Institute (RPCI).
-The analysis, published in the current issue of the journal Tobacco Control, was conducted by Kenneth Piazza, MD, MPH and Andrew Hyland, PhD, Department of Health Behavior, RPCI.
+BUFFALO, NY — Smoke-free homes and workplaces are linked to reductions in breast-cancer incidence and mortality rates, according to researchers at Roswell Park Comprehensive Cancer Center (Roswell Park).
+The analysis, published in the current issue of the journal Tobacco Control, was conducted by Kenneth Piazza, MD, MPH and Andrew Hyland, PhD, Department of Health Behavior, Roswell Park.

 The investigators report that there was a statistically significant decrease in breast-cancer mortality, particularly for younger premenopausal women, as the number of smoke-free homes and workplaces increased.
 Scientists estimate that about 20% of the change in breast-cancer mortality rates is due to changes in smoke-free home and workplace policies.